Tropical Fukaya Algebras: Transversality

-For regular perturbations, the tangent space to the moduli space can be identified with the kernel of an operator called the {\em linearized operator}.
-Using the notations of the proof of transversality, for a regular perturbation $\Pe_\Gamma$, consider the map
+For regular perturbations, the tangent space to the moduli space can be identified with the kernel of an operator called the \em{ linearized operator}.
+Using notations from the proof of transversality, we write down the linearized operator for future reference.
+For a regular perturbation $\Pe_\Gamma$, consider the map

 where $\ev_\Gamma$ is defined in \eqref{egam}.
 Its linearization is denoted